 Surface water management

-The environment improvement program (EIP) in the EPA licence that requires Hanson to undertake a range of short-, medium-, and long-term actions to improve stormwater quality and reduce sediment discharge off site.
+In 2017 Hanson was required (through a licence condition) to develop and implement an environment improvement program (EIP) in line with the Environment Protection (Water Quality) Policy 2015.
+The purpose of the EIP was to identify and undertake a range of short-, medium-, and long-term actions to improve stormwater quality and reduce sediment discharge off site.

 To contact Hanson directly, please call (08) 8431 4866 or visit its website.